What way is that? Perhaps surprisingly, not any of these:

 The right time to think about your goals is at the very beginning, while your project is still a puppy!

 What goes for puppies goes for ML/AI systems.
 To figure out what success looks like, you don’t need to understand how the puppy’s brain learns from sensory inputs.
 You don’t need to think about how those sensory signals are stored and processed (yet).
-What do you need is to figure out that you want a sheep dog (and what that means to you).
+What you do need is to figure out that you want a sheep dog (and what that means to you).
 To do your job thoroughly, you also need enough imagination to picture what behaviors you’re aiming for and what you’re trying to avoid.

 Additionally, it helps to do a quick intuitive reality check: verify that relevant data is within your reach and that you have the hardware muscle to process it.
 If you’re training a sheep dog, are you confident you can get hold of enough actual sheep to show it?
 Even if you have sheep, your puppy’s brain needs to be able to take in and use information about them.
 If your “puppy” is actually a fly larva, it’s not going to be able to do good things with sensory data about sheep.
 (It can’t run in production either.)
 I don’t need to tell you that you’ll have a problem.